xxshady/altv-xrpc/README.md

   }
 })

-// Will output to the client console 'rpc called emitServer with params: ["example", [123]]' rpc.emitServer("example", 123)
+// Will output to the client console 'rpc called emitServer with params: ['rpc:callEvent', [ 'example', [ 123 ] ] ]'
+rpc.emitServer("example", 123)
 ```